 - Promotional material and translation services

-- Food costs, to a maximum of $10 per person, to complement neighbourhood enhancing project.
-Exceptions will be considered for projects focused on skill sharing or skill building specific to food preparation and preservation.
+- Food costs are not to exceed more than 50% of the total grant request.
+Exceptions will be considered for projects focused on skill sharing specific to food preparation and preservation.

-- Any project in contravention of City bylaws
+- any project in contravention of City of Kelowna bylaws

-- Block parties where funds are used exclusively for food, drink and entertainment
+- block parties where funds are used exclusively for food, drink and/or prizes

 New Online Grant Platform: We have launched our new Online Grant Platform on SurveyMonkey Apply.